 Fresh coriander for garnish

-Wash the fish under running tap water.
-Strain the fish and place it on a plate.
-Sprinkle it with salt and keep it aside for 2-3 minutes.
+Clean and wash the fish.
+Allow excess water to drain and transfer the pieces onto a plate.
+Sprinkle with salt and keep it aside for 2-3 minutes.

 Wash the fish again under running water and place the fish on a separate plate.
-Sprinkle the fish sparingly with turmeric powder and keep aside for 5-7 minutes.
+Pat the pieces dry with a kitchen towel and sprinkle the fish sparingly with turmeric powder and keep aside for 5-7 minutes.

 Heat the oil in a pan.
-Since this oil has a very pungent smell, you need to let it smoke on low flame.
+Since this oil has a very pungent smell, you need to smoke it.

-Once that is done, carefully slip slices of fishes in the pan (be careful since the fish can splutter oil; I use a large spoon with a long handle to do this job)
+Once the oils begins to smoke, carefully slip in the slices of fishes to the pan (be careful since the fish will splutter oil; I use a large spoon with a long handle to do this job)

-Cook the pieces of fish on high flame till they are golden brown.
+Cook the pieces of fish on high flame till they are golden brown on both sides.
 Remove from the oil and keep them aside.
 Fry the fish in batches.

-Remove the oil from the pan and in the same pan pour 2 tbsp of oil and again smoke it.
-Carefully add green chillies (if you want lesser heat of green chillies, you can add it towards the end of the frying process to obtain only its flavour) and add the fenugreek seeds to the oil.
+Remove the oil, in which you fried the fish, from the pan and in the same pan pour 2 – 3 tbsp of oil and again smoke it.
+Add the fenugreek seeds to the oil.

-Then add the mustard paste along with ginger and garlic paste.
-Fry it on medium heat till the masala becomes almost dry.
+Immediately, add the mustard paste along with ginger and garlic paste.
+Keep stirring and fry it on medium heat till the masala becomes almost dry.
 You need to constantly stir the paste to prevent it from getting burnt.

-Once this is done, add 2 tbsp of water and re-fry it till it becomes dry again.
-Add the tomato paste alongwith the dry masalas – red chillies, salt, coriander powder, garam masala powder and cumin powder.
-Fry for about 30 seconds and then pour 550 ml of water.
+Once this is done, add a few table spoons of water and re-fry it till it becomes dry again.
+Add the tomato paste along with the spices – red chillies, salt, coriander powder, garam masala powder and cumin powder.
+Fry till the masala leaves oil towards edges and then pour 550 ml of water to form a curry.

-Once the water starts to boil, add the pieces of fish* to it.
+Once the water starts to boil, add the pieces of fish to it.
 Let the water boil again.
-Now, reduce the flame to low and let it simmer for 5-7 minutes.
+Now, reduce the flame to low and let it simmer for five minutes.

-Remove the fish from the fire and transfer it to the serving bowl.
+Remove the fish from the heat and transfer to the serving bowl.
 Serve the fish, garnished with fresh coriander leaves, with steamed or cumin fried rice.